Skip to main content

 Where will the environmental investigation take place?

-Based on private well sample results, the IEPA defined an expanded area for investigation bounded by the Rock River, Harrison Avenue, Sandy Hollow Road and approximately one and a quarter miles east of Alpine Road.
+Based on private well sample results, the Illinois EPA defined an expanded area for investigation bounded by the Rock River, Harrison Avenue, Sandy Hollow Road and approximately 1.25 miles east of Alpine Road.
 These boundaries do not indicate areas of known contamination but represent the geographical area of study which must include uncontaminated as well as contaminated segments.
 By comparing groundwater flow in contaminated and uncontaminated segments in the study area, one can begin to focus on possible sources.

 How will the investigation be carried out?